Al-Andalus: Astronomy

 Three of the most notable Andalusi astronomers were Ibn Tufail (d.
 1185), Ibn Rushd (Averroes; d.
 1198), and Nur ad-Din al-Bitruji (Alpetragius; d.
 1204).
 All lived around the same time and focused their astronomical works on critiquing and revising Ptolemaic astronomy and the problem of the equant in his astronomical model.
 Instead, they accepted Aristotle's model and promoted the theory of homocentric spheres.

 Al-Bitruji is believed to have studied under Ibn Tufail and Bitruji's Book on Cosmology (Kitab fi al-hay'a) built on Ibn Tufail's work, as well as that of Ibn Rushd, Ibn Bajja, and Maimonides.
 The book's goal was "to overcome the physical difficulties inherent in the geometrical models of Ptolemy's Almagest and to describe the cosmos in agreement with Aristotelian or Neoplatonic physics," which it succeeded in doing to an extent.
-Bitruji's book set a precedent of criticizing the Almagest in future works in the field of astronomy.
+Bitruji's book set a precedent of criticising the Almagest in future works in the field of astronomy.

 Although Ibn Rushd originally trained and practiced as a jurist, he was exposed to astronomy—possibly through Ibn Tufail—and became a renowned scientist in the field.
 His most popular work was his Summary of the Almagest, but he also published shorter works discussing Aristotle's planetary theories.
 Ibn Rushd published writings on philosophy, theology, and medicine throughout his life too, including commentaries on the works of Ibn Sina.

 In addition to writing the important Book of the Medicine of the Arabs, Ibn Habib also wrote the Book on Stars (Kirab fi l-nujim).
 This book included important "teachings on the lunar mansions, the signs of the zodiac, [and] the division of the seasons."
 In these teachings, Ibn-Habib calculated the phases of the moon and dates of the annual solstices and equinoxes with relative accuracy.

 Another important astronomer from al-Andalus was Maslama al-Majriti (d.
 1007), who played a role in translating and writing about Ptolemy's Planisphaerium and Almagest.
 He built on the work of older astronomers, like Muhammad ibn Musa al-Khwarizmi, whose astronomical tables he wrote a discussion on and subsequently improved.

 Abu Ishaq Ibrahim al-Zarqali (d.
 1087) had many influential astronomical successes, as shown by Copernicus's recognition of him in his On the Revolutions of the Heavenly Spheres five centuries later.
 Along with other astronomers, he undertook extensive work to edit the Toledan Zij astronomical tables.
 He also accurately calculated the motion of the solar apogee to be 12.04 seconds per year, which is relatively close to today's calculation of 11.8 seconds per year.